Coursework, Assessment and Feedback

 Link: Common Marking Scheme

-As a student you will usually receive marks and feedback on Informatics coursework within two weeks of submission.
+As a student you will usually receive marks and feedback on Informatics coursework within three weeks of submission.
 Arrangements may be different for particular pieces of work: for example if the work is substantial, such as an extended essay; or the class is very large.

 You can find out for any piece of coursework when it will be returned, any criteria for assessment, and the nature and timing of feedback provided.
 If this is information is not on the course web site or in the coursework documentation, then ask your lecturer or tutor directly.
 Please inform the ITO if you find these targets are being missed on any course.